Registration Sangoshthi 2025

 11:15 am – 12:30 pm Keynote Addresses:

-1. Keynote by MJ Levy followed by Q&A
+1. Keynote by Ms. MJ Levy (Fulbright Scholar) followed by Q&A

-12:30 pm Inauguration of posters exhibit by Dr. Ritu Sethi and other dignitaries
+12:30 pm Inauguration of posters exhibit by Dr Ritu Sethi (Craft RevivalTrust) and Dr. Banhi Jha (Editor-in-chief of the NIFT Journal of Fashion) & Chief Editor (TCRC)

 1:15 – 2:15 pm Lunch